 Full details of each element of LTA cost-free off to support Local Authorities detailed below:

-Central to the plans has been the development of LTA Rally, a new digital platform to help people search for tennis activities in their area and make it easier for people to book a court.
+Central to the plans has been the development of the LTA's new digital platform to help people search for tennis activities in their area and make it easier for people to book a court.
 The platform was launched this year with over 300 park sites around the country already taking bookings through the site, and this month will see the roll out of its next phase of development to allow people to book group coaching, play a match or find free tennis events.

 Gate Access Systems

-LTA Rally has also been developed to work hand-in-hand with gate access systems, where participants receive a code when a booking is made to access courts and get active through tennis.
+The online booking system has also been developed to work hand-in-hand with gate access systems, where participants receive a code when a booking is made to access courts and get active through tennis.
 These systems are being offered to local authorities for parks in over 1000 identified priority locations on a fully funded basis as part of a £7m investment programme by the LTA, with installations in place around the country already demonstrating success.